shrey0404/Blog-App/Readme.md

 app.set("views", path.resolve("./views")); // to locate the path to the views folder

 STEP 9 -> Now Design the Home page in Views folder for the Server side rendering (basic UI development using HTML nd CSS).

+STEP 10 -> Design a model for user management of our app:
+--> includes the name,email,password annd other info as schema and export it as model --> and also hased the password with the help of crypto built-in packeage for better security

+STEP 11 ->